salahswidan/watfa/README.md

-Watfa: An Exceptional E-commerce Experience Tailored for the Gulf Market 🛍️✨ Watfa is more than just an e-commerce application; it's a comprehensive and flexible platform specifically designed to meet the unique needs and preferences of the thriving Gulf market.
+Watfa: An Exceptional E-commerce Experience Tailored for the Gulf Market 🛍️✨ -- The demo video of project -- : https://drive.google.com/file/d/1LzNOwqEJrGgZQSUyoeI-nNXBlIxBjKSG/view?usp=drive_link
+Watfa is more than just an e-commerce application; it's a comprehensive and flexible platform specifically designed to meet the unique needs and preferences of the thriving Gulf market.
 Watfa aims to redefine the online shopping experience by offering a unique blend of elegance, efficiency, and localized support.

 The Essence of the Watfa Experience